ashwinee1702/My-Portfolio/README.md

 -Responsive and mobile-friendly design

--Hero section with my photo and intro
+-Section with my photo and intro

 -About section describing me and my interests